xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 __Choices:__
   - Use compare with
-  - share the user's desktop
+  - Share the user's desktop
   - Use Git fetch, and then under refs/remotes/<remote>/ select the user's branch and the base that the branch was created from and then select Synchronize With...